reyesGeorge/reyesGeorge/README.md

 > Always go back and ask: How can we go about developing the developed world.

 - 🏗 **I’m currently working on:**
+  - a React sample application utilizing a backend in Python using FastAPI
   - transferring my VueJS/Angular experience over to React
   - an open source introduction into data-fueled economics